usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 --------------------------------

 The competition interface used in this tutorial is shown in :numref:`competitioninterface-tutorial2`.
+Contents specific to this tutorial are highlighted in yellow.

 .. code-block:: python
     :caption: Competition interface for tutorial 2